Guarneri1743/MemoryAllocator/README.md

 - Pros: fast
 - Cons: more memory fragmentation

-#### Sort by address:
+#### Address Ordered:
 put the free span at address-ordered position of free list.

 - Pros: less memory fragmentation
 - Cons: relatively slow

-#### Merge:
+#### Coalescing:

-Merging is needed when a free span has been put into free list, in order to prevent the increasing of free spans.
+A coalescing is needed when a free span has been put into free list, in order to prevent the increasing of free spans.

 ## Future Work